Regulations for Committees Reporting Directly to Council or one of its Main Committees

 18.1.
 The Committee to Review Donations shall consist of:

-(1) a chairman appointed by Council from among members of Council who are
+(1) a chair appointed by Council from among members of Council who are

 (a) external members; or

-(b) a Head of House (other than the Chairman of the Conference of Colleges);
+(b) a Head of House (other than the Chair of the Conference of Colleges);

 (2) an external person appointed by Council who shall bring relevant expertise of business and, preferably, of corporate social responsibility issues to the working of the committee;

-(3) Chairman of the Conference of Colleges or, subject to the approval of Council, his or her nominee;
+(3) Chair of the Conference of Colleges or, subject to the approval of Council, his or her nominee;

 (4)-(6) three members of Congregation appointed by Council who shall bring relevant expertise to the working of the committee (for example, in ethics, public affairs, or the law).